History of Winnipeg Jets in Timeline

 Winnipeg Jets

-The Winnipeg Jets are a professional ice hockey team in the NHL, competing in the Central Division of the Western Conference.
-Owned by True North Sports & Entertainment, they play their home games at Canada Life Centre in Winnipeg.
-The team is a prominent fixture in Winnipeg's sports scene and the NHL.
+The Winnipeg Jets are a professional ice hockey team based in Winnipeg, competing in the NHL's Central Division within the Western Conference.
+Owned by True North Sports & Entertainment, they play their home games at Canada Life Centre.
+The Jets represent Winnipeg in the highest level of professional hockey in North America.

-In the 2023-24 season, the Winnipeg Jets wore special "Heritage" uniforms for three games in collaboration with the RCAF for its centennial anniversary.
-Nicknamed the "Forty-Eight" in tribute to the Ottawa RCAF Flyers team that won the gold medal for Team Canada in the 1948 Winter Olympics, the uniform featured a powder blue base, red and navy blue stripes, and navy blue numbers.
+In the 2023-24 season, the Jets "Heritage" uniform was nicknamed the "Forty-Eight" in tribute to the Ottawa RCAF Flyers team that won the gold medal for Team Canada in the 1948 Winter Olympics.

 December 27, 1971: Winnipeg Granted WHA Franchise